See our brochure showcasing our net zero plan.

 Working to a clear roadmap set out within a detailed carbon management plan, we are developing ambitious policies to be a net zero company by 2040.
 Key milestones have been identified and include:

-- All new company vehicles to be hybrid or fully electric by 2025
+- All new company cars to be hybrid or fully electric by 2025

 - Wernick Group committing to the Pledge to the Net Zero campaign, aligning our net zero target with the Science Based Targets Initiative’s (SBTI) 1.5°C pathway